Gaspar-Cdv/graph-data-structures-JS/README.md

 ## Constructors

 There is many ways to create an instance of a Graph :
-- `new Graph(edges, nodes)` where `edges` and `nodes` are respectively valid edge list and node list.
-The nodes argument is facultative (node list can be automatically determinated from edge list).
+- `new Graph(edges, nodes=undefined)` where `edges` and `nodes` are respectively valid edge list and node list.
+The `nodes` argument is facultative (node list can be automatically determinated from edge list).
-- `Graph.fromAdjList(adjList, nodes)` where `adjList` is a valid adjacency list.
+- `Graph.fromAdjList(adjList, nodes=undefined)` where `adjList` is a valid adjacency list.
 If there is non-connected nodes which don't appear it the adjacency list, you can add them in an array in the `nodes` argument.
-Its default value is `undefined`.
 - `Graph.fromMatrix(matrix)` where `matrix` is a valid adjacency matrix.
 - `Grid.fromGrid(grid, wall)` where `grid` is a valid grid and `wall` is a single character used to distinguish nodes from walls.